liberatr/nettv/README.md

 }
 ```

-Notice that `NetTV` is just a basic PHP class, it does not extend or implement anything specific to Drupal.
+Notice that `WatchCartoons` is just a basic PHP class, it does not extend or implement anything specific to Drupal.
 In this case we are using `ConfigFactory`, but any code that uses this object does not know that, the implementation is kept inside our methods.

-As soon as you create a new NetTV object, it expects there to be an instance of `ConfigFactory` passed in so its methods can use it to retrieve and store config data.
-Notice that the argument to the constructor is type-hinted, so it must be a `ConfigFactory` object - we made sure this would work in our `nettv.services.yml` above.
+As soon as you create a new WatchCartoons object, it expects there to be an instance of `ConfigFactory` passed in so its methods can use it to retrieve and store config data.
+The argument to the constructor is type-hinted, so it must be a `ConfigFactory` object - we made sure this would work in our `nettv.services.yml` above.

 When you write code that expects an instance of the `ConfigFactory`, you're using _Dependency Injection_ - you don't instantiate the `$config_factory`, your system provides it, specifically the Service Container.
 You'll sometimes see a Service Container referred to as a Dependency Injection Container.

 ##Using the Config Factory as a Service

-Finally, look at the action method on the `WatchCartoons` class:
+Finally, look at the next method on the `WatchCartoons` class:

 ```
 class WatchCartoons {